 Click the orange button to the right to learn more about what you can start doing today.

 This blog post is not about detoxing in general, this post is about multiple myeloma survival- detoxing for multiple myeloma (MM) patients and survivors.
 Further, don’t look to conventional oncology to buy into any of the therapies that I discuss or that the article linked below discusses.
-I am off the FDA reservation when I talk about whole-body hyperthermia and detoxification.

 To be clear, I’m not promoting detoxing as a way to loose weight or diet.
 I’m promoting detoxing because I am living with and surviving multiple myeloma the best way I know how.